RFC1920/Gesture-Wheel/README.md

 Gesture Wheel allows players to have a convenient wheel that provide them the ability to use gestures.

+## Usage
+The plugin is preset to use Shift-RightClick to bring up the menu.
+This cannot currently be customized, but should be relatively inconspicuous and conflict-free.
+Let me know...

+Once the player has clicked on the X to close or one of the gestures, the menu will close.

 ## Permissions
 This plugin uses Oxide's permission system.
 To assign a permission, use oxide.grant <user or group> <name or steam id> <permission>.
 To remove a permission, use oxide.revoke <user or group> <name or steam id> <permission>.